sheepspirit/SOUL/docs/README.md

 *SOUL is not just a technological endeavor; it's a movement towards ethical, decentralized computing.
 Join us in shaping the future.*

+## 🧬 Project Origins

+SOUL was envisioned and initiated by Sergey Kokurin in 2025 as a response to the rising dominance of corporate AI infrastructure.
+The project aims to empower individuals and communities to take back control over digital intelligence.